devbisme/kicad-3rd-party-tools/README.md

 - [Kicad-tools/modgen](https://github.com/boseji/Kicad-tools/tree/master/modgen) - A Python Tkinter GUI for creating footprints.

 - [monostable/kicad_footprints](https://github.com/monostable/kicad_footprints) - A collection of all the KiCad footprints available on the internet and some scripts to manage them.

 - [svg2mod](https://github.com/mtl/svg2mod) - A tool to convert multi-layer Inkscape SVGs into footprints.

 - [xess_fp_wizard.py](https://github.com/xesscorp/xess_fp_wizard) - A utility
 to make footprints for chips having pins around the periphery (SOICs, QFP, etc.) and ball grid arrays (BGAs).

 - [pointhi/kicad-footprint-generator](https://github.com/pointhi/kicad-footprint-generator) - Python library for generating footprints.
 The scripts subdirectoy contains the footprints that are already scripted with this tool.

 ### Layout Tools

 - [Laksen/kicad-bga-tools](https://github.com/Laksen/kicad-bga-tools) - A script to generate via fanouts for BGA components on a board.

 - [panelize.py](http://projects.borg.ch/electronics/kicad/panelize.html) - A script to create panels.
 It can copy, rotate and flip rectangular areas from one or more PCB files into a new PCB file.

+- [RenumKicadPCB](https://documenteddesigns.com/2017/03/27/renumkicadpcb-v0203/) - RenumKiCadPCB processes a KiCad PCB file and renumbers all the component reference designators ending in numbers based on where they are located on the PCB.
+It then processes the schematic hierarchy and updates the component reference designators to match.
+This makes working on a board much easier since you can locate all the components.
+Available for Windows and Linux.

 ### 3d Model tools